base4nfdi/pid4nfdi/content/blog/linked-data/index.md

 <!--more-->
 Metadata has become central to how research is discovered, linked, and evaluated.
 Yet much of it still lives as structured text rather than as explicit, interoperable knowledge.

-Within PID4NFDI, DataCite is presenting a dedicated semantic namespace for the DataCite Metadata Schema:
+Within PID4NFDI, DataCite is presenting a dedicated semantic namespace for the [DataCite Metadata Schema](https://schema.datacite.org/):

 **Staging site:** [https://schema.stage.datacite.org/linked-data/](https://schema.stage.datacite.org/linked-data/)
 **GitHub repository:** [https://github.com/datacite/schema.datacite.org-linked-data](https://github.com/datacite/schema.datacite.org-linked-data)

-This work adds a linked-data layer around parts of the DataCite Metadata Schema 4.6.
+This work adds a linked data layer around parts of the [DataCite Metadata Schema 4.6](https://schema.datacite.org/meta/kernel-4.6/).
 In simple terms, it gives important DataCite concepts stable web identifiers and describes them in machine-readable files.

 It does not replace the existing DataCite schema.
 Instead, it adds a semantic layer that helps systems interpret metadata more consistently and connect it more easily across tools and infrastructures.